 agencies in these countries can provide tourist cards (and if you're entering

 via Cancun, tourist cards are available at Cancun Airport).
-Q17.
-Do the Cuban officials stamp US passports?
-Generally, Cuban Immigration will NOT stamp

 American passports.
 However, if you have an American passport, they will